Haunterrr/AWS_CodePipeline/README.md

-# AWS_CodePipeline
-Flask web app used for CI/CD on AWS CodePipeLine
+# Flask web app used for CI/CD on AWS CodePipeLine